NEWBEE108/devopswiki/README.md

 # DevopsWiki
-A wiki of articles related to devops
+A wiki of Guides, Scripts, Tutorials related to devops

 ## Table of Contents